madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-24-zangwill-mind-over-matter.md

 > so ill as to make an intelligent dispute no longer possible, then
 > his customary charge of futility would become more difficult to
 > answer.

+Much the same could be said of us.